rahulthakare04/03_Spring-MVC-Rest_API/README.md

 *"REST APIs are the universal language of modern web applications - master them, and you master the web."*

+---

 ## 📖 Overview

 A comprehensive **Spring Boot Web MVC & RESTful API** project that demonstrates professional API development practices.
 This project covers everything from basic MVC architecture to advanced topics like custom validation annotations, global exception handling, and structured API responses.
-Built with industry-standard patterns and backed by an in-memory H2 database for seamless CRUD operations.
+Built with industry-standard patterns and backed by an in-memory H2 database for seamless CRUD operations across **Employee** and **Department** resources.

 ### 🎯 What You'll Learn